ECON2920 – Environmental and natural resource economics

 - Groups will be randomly formed on Canvas.
 Please check Canvas to see your group assignment.

 - During the last two weeks of class, every group will give a 15 minute presentation.
-Another group will be responsible for leading a 15 minute discussion.

 - Guidelines for the assignment will be given in Canvas at the beginning of the semester.